Uninett/nav/NOTES.rst

 ~~~~~~~~~~~~~~~~~

 A widget version of the new Status tool is also introduced.
 Users who have the
-old Status widget on their NAV front pages will see a warning that the old
+old Status widget on their NAV front pages will see their widgets replaced
-widget has been deprecated.
+with a Status tool widget filtering for *boxState* events.

-By default, the Status widget is included on the front page of anonymous
+By default, NAV places a status widget on the front page of anonymous users.
-users.
-If you are upgrading from an older NAV version, anonymous users will
-see the deprecation warning when visiting NAV.
-Don't forget to reconfigure the
-front page contents of the `default` user.
+With the new widget, you can also control what kind of alerts anonymous users
+can see on the front page.

 ..
+TIP:: To configure, remove or add more Status widgets to the front page of
-TIP:: This is achieved by opening the User Admininstration tool, selecting
+         anonymous users, go to the User Admininstration tool, select the
-         the *default* user and clicking the button :guilabel:`Operate as this
+         *default* user and click the button :guilabel:`Operate as this user`.

-         user`.
-Configure the widgets on the front page to your liking and
+         While operating as the *default* user, configure the widgets on the
-         click :guilabel:`Log back in as ...`.
+         front page to your liking.
+Click :guilabel:`Log back in as ...` to
+         return to normal operation.

 Netmap redesign